 1) If there is a breakage with minimal or no discomfort, then please call during office hours and an appointment will be scheduled within the next few days for a repair.

 If a patient has received a blow or trauma to their mouth, such as a sport injury, it is important that you see your regular dentist BEFORE you contact Hills Orthodontics.
 Your dentist will do the appropriate diagnostic tests and provide first aid for any damaged teeth.
 You can then contact your orthodontist to arrange a repair of any damage to the braces.
-If the trauma has occurred during the holiday period or after hours and your regular dentist is unavailable, the Australian Dental Association has provided a link on their website that may assist you with locating a dentist in your area.

 Sometimes new braces can be irritating to the mouth.
 This is usually temporary; however in the meantime using orthodontic wax can provide some relief.